Tommy-Nguyen-cpu/Tommy-Nguyen-cpu/README.md

 I hold both a **Bachelor’s** and a **Master’s** degree in Computer Science from **Wentworth Institute of Technology**, with a specialization in **AI/ML** during my grad years.
 During that time, I published several papers and worked on a variety of research projects (shoutout to Professor Ergezer 🥳).

 I'm passionate about AI, finance, game development, mathematics, and just about anything that sparks curiosity.
-If it's new, shiny, and challenging—count me in!
+If it's shiny and challenging—count me in!

 ---